mikechuksanalyst/market-risk-prediction/README.md

 | Random Forest | 0.9181 | 0.0244 | 0.8895 | 0.9687 |
 | Ridge Classifier | 0.8812 | 0.0623 | 0.7677 | 0.9549 |

 Walk-forward AUC is consistently strong for Logistic Regression and Random Forest across all eight windows covering 2021-2026.
-Ridge is more volatile -- its minimum of 0.77 in window 1 (Aug 2021-Mar 2022, 57% high-risk days) shows it struggles under class imbalance, consistent with its lack of `class_weight` support.
+Ridge is more volatile, its minimum of 0.77 in window 1 (Aug 2021-Mar 2022, 57% high-risk days) shows it struggles under class imbalance, consistent with its lack of `class_weight` support.
 The tighter variance in Random Forest (0.024 vs 0.030 for LR) suggests slightly more stable behaviour over deployment-like conditions.

 ### Feature Importance